astr6id/OnWay/README.md

-# OnWay
+OnWay Errors
-A python script that allows you to get access to new information about the wars going on in the world.
+---
+Errors codes:
+* 0001 = Invalid input
+* 0002 = Code Error(Report what you did to get this error)